KarlaAvanco/CitaNeg/README.md

 It is necessary to run the script for every dataset that you want to have analyzed.

 2. selecting1000.py
 This script produces a training dataset and a testing dataset.
 Tre training dataset contains 500 "negative" contexts and 500 "other" contexts.
 The testing dataset contains the remaining "negative" contexts and the same amount of "other" contexts.
-To run this code, use the path to the dataset file to be treated (it is recommended to use the CitaNeg dataset without duplicates and whose contexts length ranges from 30 to 550),  the path to the resulting file (training_dataset), and the path to the resulting file (testing_dataset) adding the name of the last ones.
+To run this code, use the path to the dataset file to be treated (it is recommended to use the CitaNeg dataset without duplicates and whose context lengths range from 30 to 550), the path to the resulting file (training_dataset), and the path to the resulting file (testing_dataset) adding the name of the last ones.
 The command line is the following:

-		python3 selecting1000 path_to_the_dataset_file path_to_the_resulti_file_training_dataset path_to_the_resulti_file_testing_dataset
+		python3 selecting1000 path_to_the_dataset_file path_to_the_result_file_training_dataset path_to_the_result_file_testing_dataset

 ### Result
 - training dataset: a csv file containing 1000 contexts (500 negative and 500 other).
 - testing dataset: a csv file containing X contexts (the remaining negative contexts and the same amount of "other" contexts).

 3. adaptingCitaneg.py
-This script transforms each citation context in a single .txt file and store all this files in a folder.
+This script transforms each citation context into a single .txt file and stores all these files in a folder.
 To run the script, use the path to the dataset file to be treated and the path to where the resulting folder should be stored.
 It is recommended to store it at the same location as the code to analyze the contexts (part III).
 The command line is the following:

 			python3 adaptingCitaneg.py path_to_the_dataset_file path_to_the_resulting_folder